 After:

-"You are a copywriter specialized in personal branding on LinkedIn.
-Write a 200-word post on the theme 'the 3 mistakes entrepreneurs make when delegating to AI.'
-The tone is conversational and engaging.
-Start with a compelling hook (a question or statistic).
-End with an engagement call (open question).
+"You are a copywriter specializing in personal branding on LinkedIn.
+Write a 200-word post about 'the 3 mistakes entrepreneurs make when delegating to AI.'
+The tone should be conversational and engaging.
+Start with a punchy hook (a question or a statistic).
+End with a call for engagement (open question).
 Use emojis sparingly."

 Example 3: Summarizing a document